riedlma/SECOS/README.md

 # SECOS - SEmantic COmpound Splitter

 SECOS is an unsupervised compound splitter that uses information from a distributional thesaurus (DT).
-Details about its working can be found in our [paper](https://www.lt.informatik.tu-darmstadt.de/de/publications/details/?no_cache=1&tx_bibtex_pi1[pub_id]=TUD-CS-2016-0071)
+Details about its working can be found in our [paper](https://www.lt.informatik.tu-darmstadt.de/de/publications/details/?no_cache=1&tx_bibtex_pi1[pub_id]=TUD-CS-2016-0071).

-Martin Riedl, Chris Biemann (2016): Unsupervised Compound Splitting With Distributional Semantics Rivals Supervised Methods, In: Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2016), San Diego, CA, USA

 ## Split compounds